To view works, click under "Artworks" on the left menu, and click thumbnails to enlarge, see information, and advance.

 Keever's staged scenery is characterized by a psychology of time and timelessness.
 A combination of the real and the imaginary, they document places that somehow we know, but never were.
 The symbolic qualities he achieves result from his understanding of the dynamics of landscape, including the manipulation of its effects and the limits of spectacle based on our assumptions of what landscape means to us.
 However, rather than presenting a factual reality, Keever fabricates an illusion that conjures the realm of our imagination.

-His recent "Eroded Man" series of Giacometti-like face formations and "Shell Man" series of submerged heads encrusted by the see and lost in time seem to represent how the eternal effects of nature have washed over worn expressions of the human condition.
+His "Eroded Man"series of Giacometti-like face formations and "Shell Man" series of submerged heads encrusted by the sea and lost in time seem to represent how the eternal effects of nature have washed over worn expressions of the human condition.

 Kim Keever lives in New York City and has exhibited extensively in galleries throughout the United States and abroad.